This guide explains how to migrate from

 Upgrade your integration to use these new objects for better tax collection and reporting (remittance) tools.

-tax_percent to Tax Rate
+Moving from tax percent to Tax Rate

 The new Tax Rate object allows you to better represent tax rates.
 This improves rendering on invoices and tax reporting.

-tax_percent use cases have been migrated to tax rates
+Existing tax percent use cases have been migrated to tax rates

 Your existing tax_percent uses have already been automatically converted into Tax Rate objects for you, and your Invoices and Subscriptions have been updated to reference the new objects via the default_tax_rates field.

-This means that if you had previously been setting a tax-percent of
+This means that if you had previously been setting a

 15% on your invoices, Stripe has created a new